suttonr/rbd-simon-says/README.md

 ---
 # Arduino Basics
-Bellow is an small example program.
+Bellow is a small example program.
 Arduino programs are made up of at least two sections, a setup function and a loop function.
 This program also has a reference to a library for the shield we are using.

 ```
 #include "rbd-simon-says.h"